-tween $k_x$ and $\tilde{k}x = k_x a$ , etc.; the meaning should be clear from the context.)
-Plotting the WCC sheets along these two perpendicular directions is especially important to reveal the topological behavior in the 3D Chern, weak $Z_2$ , and topological crystalline phases, where, as we shall see, the topology of the WCC sheets may look trivial in one direction but topological in another.
+The WCC sheets are computed along both z and y and plotted versus (k_x,k_y) and (k_x,k_z) , respectively.
+(Henceforth, we shall not be careful about the distinction between k_x and $\tilde{k}x = k_x a$, etc.; the meaning should be clear from the context.)
+Plotting the WCC sheets along these two perpendicular directions is especially important to reveal the topological behavior in the 3D Chern, weak Z_2 , and topological crystalline phases, where, as we shall see, the topology of the WCC sheets may look trivial in one direction but topological in another.

 The WCC sheets for the TR-broken Chern insulator phase are discussed next.
-WCC sheets for the TRinvariant trivial, weak, and strong $Z_2$ phases are discussed in Secs.
-IV B-IV D, using the FKM model and its material system analogues in each phase.
+WCC sheets for the TR-invariant trivial, weak, and strong Z_2 phases are discussed in Secs.
+IV B-IV D, using the FKM model and its material system analogs in each phase.
 The WCC sheets for the crystalline topological phase are discussed in Sec.
 IV E.